EC3-Gang/cpp/docs/guide/more-adv/dp.md

 }
 ```

-While this method may be fast to find the range sum for 1 query, if there are multiple queries, the algorithm would run in O(NQ) in the worst case, where Q is the number of queries.
+While this method may be fast to find the range sum for 1 query, if there are multiple queries, the algorithm would run in $\mathcal{O}(\mathcal{NQ})$ in the worst case, where $Q$ is the number of queries.
 This can be sped up using the concept of precomputation.

-### Precomputation
+#### Precomputation

 Precomputation is the act of making calculations prior to the actual query.
 While some of this calculations may not be used, having a set of numbers to refer to is much faster than just recalculating each time, sort of like memoisation.
 For the prefix sum problem, notice than the sum of a range is equivalent to the sum of all numbers leading up to the end, minus the sum of all numbers leading up to the front of the range.
 Hence, we can store the sums as so: